Dheatly23/godot-wasm/README.md

 And with Godot 4 on horizon, i _might_ port it to the next version (if and when rust bindings is finalized).

+For the Godot 3 version, check out branch `gdnative`.
+There is also a `gdextension` branch that tracks interim porting to GDExtension.

 ## ⚠ WARNING!
 Very Beta! ⚠
 **This repository is changing rapidly.** And since i don't really like semver, things might break unexpectedly.
 Just follow the latest commit